Thoughts on Generative AI

 What Anchor Animation won’t do, is work for people who get joy from the unemployment of others.
 We would rather go out of business than lose our soul.

-Given that the best “AI art” projects are when humans step in at every step of the process and stop the AI from being awful by using traditional tools, I can't help feeling it would be more efficient to cut out the AI completely.
+Given that the best “AI art” projects are when humans step in at every step of the process and stop the AI from being awful by using traditional tools, Anchor Animation believes that, for now, it’s usually still more efficient to cut out the AI completely.

 But, what about the future?